IceDragon200/mt-yatm/README.md

 ## Requirements

-* Minetest 5.4.x (optinoally with LuaJIT for some mods (needed for bit and ffi modules))
+* Minetest 5.4.x (optionally with LuaJIT for some mods (needed for bit and ffi modules))

 ## Dependencies